Anish87/anish87.github.io/Signals/Function.SqSignalBase.Eliminate.md

 # Description

-Remove all occurrences of a speciffic slot.
+Remove all occurrences of a specific slot.

 # Specifications